ad12/DOSMA/README.md

 #### Double echo steady state (DESS)

 ##### Data format
 All data should be provided in the dicom format.
-Currently only sagittal orientation dicoms are supported.

 Dicom files should be named in the format *001.dcm: echo1*, *002.dcm: echo2*, *003.dcm: echo1*, etc.